 - True Palm – A true palm is safe for pets, including parlor palms and ponytail palms.
 Other types, such as the sago palm, is not considered a true palm and can be toxic to dogs.
 Check to make sure you are picking up the right version!

 - Herbs – Interested in pet safe plants AND great seasonings for cooking?
 Herbs are a great choice!
 Basil, sage, thyme, and rosemary are wonderful, safe herbs.
-However, avoid parsley, as it is toxic to dogs.

 - African Violets – This plant not only provides greenery to your house, but is also a flowering plant.
 It blooms pink-purple flowers during certain periods.